Environmental issues in Egypt: Egyptian Ministry of State for Environmental Affairs

 The Egyptian Environmental Affairs Agency is the highest authority in Egypt for promoting and protecting the environment.
 It is also secondary to bigger ministries in Egypt like that of Petroleum, Industry or Finance.
 In 1997, Egypt's first full-time Minister of State for Environmental Affairs was assigned to deal with environmental policies for sustainable development.

-The Ministry of State for Environmental Affairs (MSEA) and its executive arm, the Egyptian Environmental Affairs Agency (EEAA) considers the management of natural resources to all of Egypt's national policies and projects.
-The main objective is to preserve natural resources, biological diversity and national heritage in relation to sustainable development.
+The Ministry of State for Environmental Affairs (MSEA) and its executive arm, the Egyptian Environmental Affairs Agency (EEAA) considers the management of natural resources in all of Egypt's national policies and projects.
+The main objective is to preserve natural resources, biological diversity and national heritage in the context of sustainable development.
 Environmental Protection Agency scientists signed an agreement with counterparts in Egypt to protect human consumption from microbiological contamination in drinking water.

 Rural inequality is an issue in Egypt's agricultural development.
-Central government policies and wealth have been a core political issue concerning the relationship between rural population and state.
-International development, similar to the Grand Renaissance dam, is debated over proper management of resources.
-Timothy Mitchell, a political scientist of the Arab world, suggests that a solution may be to "decentralize the state and allow for some of the powers in Egypt's market to be reconfigured".
-In this way, Egypt can counteract agricultural differences based on management of the Nile which is a shared agricultural source for most of the 9 countries dependent on its natural resources.
+Central government policies and wealth have been a core political issue concerning the relationship between rural population and the state.
+International development issues, as with the Grand Renaissance dam issue, are debated in terms of the proper management of resources.
+Timothy Mitchell, a political scientist that studies the Arab world, suggests that a solution may be to "decentralize the state and allow for some of the powers in Egypt's market to be reconfigured".
+In this way, Egypt can counteract agricultural differences based on the management of the Nile, which is a shared agricultural source for most of the 9 countries that depend on its natural resources.